Multi-mission Direct Access Terminal for PAZ, TerraSAR-X and other Satellites

 - Flexibility to add higher level processors within the DAT itself to generate value added products from the satellite images.
 This architecture approach – everything packed in the same system - has important benefits for NRT applications since it shortens the availability time of the higher level products (e.g. a ship detection report).

-- Outstanding NRT performance with a distributed computation system: the goal is generating all image products from the raw data downloaded during a satellite contact within few minutes from the Loss of Sight.
+- Outstanding NRT performance with a distributed computation system: the achieved goal is generating all image products from the raw data downloaded during a satellite contact within few minutes from the downlink.

 - Scalable architecture, suitable for the specific customer needs.
 Scalability can be horizontal (storage improvement and increasing number of processing hosts) and vertical (upgrading HW characteristics).